SnehalVilasRode/Identification-of-Author/README.md

-# Supervised_Author_Identification
- Use Supervised algorithms ( Naive Bayes, Support Vector Machine, Decision Tree ) to identify emails from the Enron corpus by their authors
+ In this project, I have used supervised algorithms to identify emails from the Enron corpus by their authors I started start with Naive Bayes, and then expand to other algorithms in later projects.

- We’ll do something very similar in this project.
-We have a set of emails, half of which were written by one person and the other half by another person at the same company .
-Our objective is to classify the emails as written by one person or the other based only on the text of the email.

- <h3>Naive Bayes</h3>
- <a href=https://github.com/Niranjani29/Supervised_Author_Identification/blob/master/nb_author_id.py>Naive Bayes</a>
-  We will start with Naive Bayes in this mini-project, and then expand in later projects to other algorithms.

-We will start by giving you a list of strings.
-Each string is the text of an email, which has undergone some basic preprocessing; we will then provide the code to split the dataset into training and testing sets.
-(In the next lessons you’ll learn how to do this preprocessing and splitting yourself, but for now we’ll give the code to you).

-One particular feature of Naive Bayes is that it’s a good algorithm for working with text classification.
-When dealing with text, it’s very common to treat each unique word as a feature, and since the typical person’s vocabulary is many thousands of words, this makes for a large number of features.
-The relative simplicity of the algorithm and the independent features assumption of Naive Bayes make it a strong performer for classifying texts.
+Naive Bayes is a good algorithm for text classification.
+When dealing with text, it is very common to treat each unique word as a feature.
+This makes for a large number of features, but the relative simplicity of the algorithm and the independent features assumption of Naive Bayes make it a strong performer for classifying texts.

-<h3>Support Vector Machine</h3>
-<a href=https://github.com/Niranjani29/Supervised_Author_Identification/blob/master/svm_author_id.py> SVM </a>
-   We’ll tackle the exact same email author ID problem as the Naive Bayes mini-project, but now with an SVM.
-What we find will help    clarify some of the practical differences between the two algorithms.
-  Import, create, train and make predictions with the sklearn SVC classifier.
-When creating the classifier, use a linear kernel (if you forget this step, you will be unpleasantly surprised by how long the classifier takes to train).
-  One way to speed up an algorithm is to train it on a smaller training dataset.
+Support vector machines (SVMs) are another popular supervised algorithm.
+SVMs are more complex than Naive Bayes, but they can be more accurate.
+One way to speed up an SVM is to train it on a smaller training dataset.
 The tradeoff is that the accuracy almost always goes down when you do this.
-Let’s explore this more concretely: add in the following two lines immediately before training your classifier.

- features_train = features_train[:len(features_train)/100]
- labels_train = labels_train[:len(labels_train)/100]

- These lines effectively slice the training dataset down to 1% of its original size, tossing out 99% of the training data.
-You can leave all other code unchanged.

-<h3>Decision Tree</h3>
-<a href=https://github.com/Niranjani29/Supervised_Author_Identification/blob/master/dt_author_id.py> Decision Tree</a>
-     We will again try to identify the authors in a body of emails, this time using a decision tree.
-The starter code is in    decision_tree/dt_author_id.py.
+Decision trees are another supervised algorithm.
+Decision trees are easy to understand and interpret, but they can be less accurate than other algorithms.

+In this project, I have used all three of these algorithms to identify emails from the Enron corpus by their authors. compared the accuracy of the different algorithms and discuss the trade-offs between accuracy and speed.

+Here are the steps involved in the project:

+1) Preprocess the data.
+This involves cleaning the data and removing stop words.
+2) Split the data into training and testing sets.
+3) Train the different algorithms on the training set.
+4) Make predictions on the testing set.
+5) Evaluate the accuracy of the different algorithms.
+6) Used the scikit-learn library to implement the different algorithms.